dsimaging/dsio-modality-api/docs/README.md

 `npm run swagger`

 The console will inform you when the server is running.
 Open a browser and navigate to the url indicated.
 This provides an interactive Swagger UI documentation.
 It can be used to directly interact with a running instance of an IO Modality Service.

-## SDK
-The SDK folder contains language specific libraries and sample code.
-The SDK is not required for using the API, but they may be helpful in getting started.